Ars-Digitale/java-21-study-guide/docs/module-08/files-path.md

-# Files and Path in Java I/O – Conceptual Foundations and Critical Details
+# Files and Paths Fundamentals

 This section focuses on `Path`, `File`, `Files`, and related classes, explaining why they exist, what problems they solve, and which are the differences between legacy java.io APIs and NIO v.2 (new I/O APIs), with special attention to filesystem semantics, path resolution, and common misconceptions.